LDCyril/LDCyril.github.io/README.md

 # BetterMotherFuckingWebsite
-Repository containing the code of my BetterMotherFuckingwebsite version.
-(The online version link is in the README.md file)
+Repository containing the code of my BetterMotherFuckingwebsite version (abbreviated as "BMFWebsite").
+Reach the live version at https://ldcyril.github.io/BMFWebsite.html.
+This site has been created as the final project of the Pre-term of the 8th session of The Hacking Project.